 The Fenix 5 Plus also has ClimbPro ascent management feature and an up to 7 days battery life in smartwatch mode.
 Not to mention the internal storage for music and the watch being Garmin Pay ready.

-• Read our full Garmin Quatix 6X Solar review
+Garmin Quatix 6X Solar

-For dedicated coastal SUP/sailing/kayak folks, the Bluechart G3 mapping on offer here should be a convincer, and the battery life is compelling for absolutely anyone (as are the land-based activities, coaching tools and NASA-grade sensor array). "
+For pleasure boaters with sizable craft, Garmin plotters and Fusion entertainment systems, the Garmin Quatix 6X Solar is an absolute no-brainer multisport watch buy.
+For dedicated coastal SUP/sailing/kayak folks, the Bluechart G3 mapping on offer here should be a convincer, and the battery life is compelling for absolutely anyone (as are the land-based activities, coaching tools and NASA-grade sensor array).

 Best Garmin Forerunner deals